interlock-network/interlock-docs/faq.md

 a vote.
 We believe that there are very few *true* and *unresolvable* contradictions in engineering.
 Proposals can be resubmitted for voting.

-## I am already invested in existing social networks, how do I get involved in your network without losing the friends and connections I have made?
-Just as you can link your blog to your twitter stream or YouTube channel or Patreon, you can also refer to you Interlock Network account on any other social media or vice-versa.
-You can even sign your contents using a cryptographic key as a way to prove that the account belongs to you and vice-versa.